 Parents are asked to inform the School at the first opportunity of the circumstances surrounding any accidental injury suffered by children while at home.
 It is particularly important that parents inform us of any significant incident in their child’s life, for example bereavement, divorce, or a difficult experience with which they may have had trouble processing.

 The designated lead person for child Protection is Bridget Harrison.
-The deputy designated leads are Louise Smith and Amy Boyden.
+The deputy designated lead is Louise Smith.
+Our Safeguarding Governor is Simon Karger.
 All designated leads have received training for this role which will be updated regularly.
 They will be happy to discuss any questions or concerns parents/carers may have about Child Protection Practice.